Writing Better Narration Scripts | Amazing Voice (CA)

 avoid abbreviations

 Have you used any abbreviations in your script?
 Please write them out for us!
-This way, we know exactly what you want to be said, and we can pass this information on to our voice actors.
-Here are some examples of common abbreviations we see:
+This way, we know exactly what you want to be said, and we can pass this information on to our narrator voice actor.

 Time zones: EST should be written as Eastern Savings Time